D&B in Focus: KLUELESS

 “Since then I’ve been investing in perfecting my mixes, my ability to perform, being my own booking agent, managing my own social content, and being as engaging as possible,” she says.
 "And now production as well.”

-Day-to-day, Kamila runs UKF’s YouTube channel, which has over 10 million subscribers, and A&R for the label.
+Day-to-day, Kamila runs A&R for UKF’s YouTube channel, which has over 10 million subscribers.
 She spends a huge chunk of her day listening to hundreds of D&B tracks to decipher what works for the label, which gives her a deep understanding of the various sub-genres of D&B. She also updates playlists, creates videos and uploads promos.

 DJ'ing, Mixing and Producing